9 Video Games to Play When Experiencing Wanderlust

 7. Far Cry 4

 There are many reasons to play Bioshock, foremost of which being Rapture, the Art Deco inspired underwater city at the heart of the game.
 The romanticised New York so many of us long to visit, Rapture is Art Deco architecture at its dreamiest, a metropolis perpetually shrouded by night and aglow with neon illumination.
-The Ayn Rand elements in the story also transports you back to the Art Deco era, an age when the world was torn apart by political and ideological differences.
-If I may put it this way, playing Bioshock is more than gaming adventure or wanderlust gratification.
-It is also philosophical consideration.
+In addition, the Ayn Rand elements in the story also presents the spirit of that era, an age when the world was torn apart by political and ideological differences.
+If I may put it this way, playing Bioshock is more than gaming adventure or wanderlust gratification, it is also philosophical consideration.
 Surviving Bioshock is to survive the many contradicting ideologies that have choked the world for centuries.

 9. World of Warcraft

 Like Skyrim, the best-selling MMORPG in gaming history might feel to be a weird entry.
 In contrast to Skyrim, the worlds of Azeroth and Draenor contain decisively magical sceneries, such as floating cities and mile-high trees.
 On the other hand, many WoW locations are based on real-life locations, particularly those in the Mists of Pandaria expansion.
-If your wanderlust is the result of dreams of misty adventures in Chinese paddy fields, bamboo groves and golden palaces, a leisurely ride through the continent of Pandaria will not disappoint.
-Incidentally, many other locations in WoW are also reminiscent of travel hotspots like European forests, Egyptian ruins, the Australian outback, etc. Play with the right character, and you could be at all these instantaneously.
+If your wanderlust is brought on by dreams of misty adventures in Chinese paddy fields, bamboo groves and golden palaces, a leisurely ride through the continent of Pandaria will not disappoint.
+Incidentally, many other locations in WoW are also reminiscent of travel hotspots.
+For example, lush European forests, forgotten Egyptian ruins, the rugged Australian outback, etc. Play with the right character, and you could be at all these instantaneously.

 © 2017 Kuan Leong Yong